bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.14.6 (6/5/2025)
+  - Updates to `pdb2crd.py` to properly patch phosphorylated SER, THR, and TYR residues The previous `1.14.3` was not doing this properly.
 - 1.14.5 (6/5/2025)
   - Reduce BullMQ lockDuration and adjust long-running steps to periodically update BullMQ to keep the lock alive.
 This will hopefully help with job recovery when a